Rankin (photographer)

-John Rankin Waddell (born 1966), known as Rankin, is a British photographer and director who has photographed Kate Moss, Madonna, David Bowie and The Queen.
+John Rankin Waddell (born 1966), known as Rankin, is a British photographer and director who has photographed, amongst other subjects, Björk, Kate Moss, Madonna, David Bowie and Queen Elizabeth II.

-The London Evening Standard described Rankin's fashion and portrait photography style as high-gloss, highly sexed and hyper-perfect.
+The London Evening Standard described Rankin's fashion and portrait photography style as "high-gloss, highly sexed and hyper-perfect".

 He has directed music videos, documentaries, a feature film, short films and commercials.

 Early life and education

 Rankin was born in Glasgow.
-His family moved to Yorkshire in 1976 where he attended Thirsk School, before they relocated to St Albans and he studied at Beaumont School.
+In 1976, his family moved to Yorkshire, where he attended Thirsk School.
+They again relocated, to St Albans, where he studied at Beaumont School.

-He worked as a hospital porter when he was 20 and studied accounting at Brighton Polytechnic until he realised his interests lay elsewhere and dropped out.
+He worked as a hospital porter when he was 21, and studied accounting at Brighton Polytechnic until he realised his interests lay elsewhere and dropped out.

 Rankin took up photography on a BTech course at Barnfield College in Luton, and then a BA course at the London College of Printing.
 He did not graduate from either.